Putin sworn in for fourth term as Russian president - Journal du Cameroun

 Vladimir Putin was sworn in as Russia’s president for a fourth term on Monday, extending his almost two-decade rule by another six years at a time of high tension with his Western rivals.

-The 65-year-old, in power since 1999, is on course to become the longest-serving Russian leader since Joseph Stalin after his victory in March’s elections.
+The 65-year-old, in power since 1999, is on course to become the longest-serving Russian leader since Joseph Stalin after his victory in March elections.

-Putin won nearly 77 percent of the vote in polls in which his most vocal opponent was banned from running.
+Putin won nearly 77 percent of the vote in polls in which his most vocal opponent, Alexei Navalny, was banned from running.

-He has promised to use his fourth term to revitalise the country’s economy.
-But he also faces a host of delicate international disputes.
+He has promised to use his fourth term to revitalise the economy.
+But he also faces a host of thorny international disputes.

 “I consider it my duty and my life’s aim to do everything possible for Russia, for its present and for its future,” Putin said at Monday’s swearing-in ceremony, with his hand on the Russian constitution.

+US President Donald Trump congratulated the Kremlin strongman, with White House press secretary Sarah Sanders telling reporters in Washington that Trump “looks forward to a time when we can hopefully have a good relationship with Russia.

+“However, the United States believes that everyone has a right to be heard and assemble peacefully,” she said.

-Several thousand guests lined the red carpet and filmed Putin on their smartphones as he arrived for the swearing-in ceremony in the ornate Andreyev Hall, part of the Kremlin palace complex.
+Several thousand guests lined the red carpet in Moscow and filmed Putin on their smartphones as he arrived for the ceremony in the ornate Andreyev Hall, part of the Kremlin palace complex.

-Among them were US action star Steven Seagal, who has taken up Russian citizenship as well as former German chancellor Gerhard Schroder and Naina Yeltsina, the widow of Putin’s late predecessor Boris Yeltsin.
+Among them were US action star Steven Seagal, who has taken Russian citizenship, as well as former German chancellor Gerhard Schroeder and Naina Yeltsina, the widow of Putin’s late predecessor Boris Yeltsin.

-The car that brought him to the inauguration was a black Russian-made limousine — a change from previous ceremonies when he used a German Mercedes.
+Putin was driven to the inauguration in a black Russian-made limousine — a change from previous ceremonies when he used a German Mercedes.

-Shortly after the ceremony, Putin asked parliament to back a new mandate for outgoing prime minister Dmitry Medvedev, his long time ally, in a move that suggested continuity.
+Shortly after the ceremony, Putin asked parliament to back a new mandate for outgoing prime minister Dmitry Medvedev, his longtime ally.

 – Crackdown on opposition –

+The opposition figure, who was barred from challenging Putin in the March election, has been released pending a court hearing.

-The unrest revived memories of 2012, when authorities cracked down on rallies against Putin’s return to the Kremlin from the post of prime minister.
+The unrest revived memories of 2012, when authorities cracked down on rallies against Putin’s return to the Kremlin after a stint as prime minister.

-Navalny was barred from challenging Putin in the March election over a fraud conviction that his supporters say is politically motivated.

 – Strained ties with West –

-Russia’s ties with the West have been strained by Putin’s moves to annex Crimea from Ukraine and to launch a military campaign in Syria in support of long-time Russian ally President Bashar al-Assad.
+Russia’s ties with the West have been strained by Putin’s annexation of Crimea from Ukraine and his military campaign in Syria in support of longtime Russian ally President Bashar al-Assad.

-In recent months relations have soured further over accusations of the poisoning of an ex-spy in Britain and of election meddling in the US.
+In recent months relations have soured further over accusations of the poisoning of an ex-spy in Britain and of election meddling in the United States.

 “For Putin any concession is a sign of weakness, so there shouldn’t be any expectation of a change in foreign policy,” said Konstantin Kalachev, the head of the Political Expert Group think tank in Moscow.